 Because it's not possible when government bureaucracies are in charge of everything.

-The exact direction that we are headed, by the way, the House repeal vote is tomorrow.
+The exact direction that we are headed.

-On Obamacare, they are debating it today.
+They are debating it today.

 Exactly one week after my birthday.